adaltas/node-csv-docs/src/md/generate/index.md

-The source code uses modern JavaScript features and run natively in Node 7.6+.
+The source code uses modern JavaScript features and runs natively in Node 7.6+.
 For older browsers or older versions of Node, use the modules inside "./lib/es5".